US Right-To-Work States — Guide for 2025

 However, an employer may enter into an agreement with the employees’ representative that requires membership as a condition of employment.
 Furthermore, an employer may require each employee to pay a fee for the union’s representational services if there’s a collective bargaining agreement that states so.

-Under this Bill, private-sector employers will be able to enter into a collective bargaining agreement with the labor union and require each employee who’s a part of the bargaining unit to pay a fair share fee.
+Under this Bill, private-sector employers may enter into a collective bargaining agreement with the labor union and require each employee who’s a part of the bargaining unit to pay a fair share fee.

 However, an employer may enter into an all-union agreement with the employees’ representative.
 Moreover, employees who are nonmembers may also be required to pay their fair share fee for the union’s representational services.